how to deal with haters in life

 Most bullies and haters do so out of low self-esteem and insecurity.
 To boost their confidence, they typically want an audience to gaze at all that fake bravado they’re putting on.

-That’s especially true if that audience consists of people who support them, or who are negative themselves, seeing as they will often play along and victimize that one person to feel tough.
+That’s especially true if that crowd consists of supporters or those who are negative themselves, seeing as they will often play along and victimize that one person to feel tough.

 Is it OK to ignore the haters?